Senate OKs micro-zone act sponsored by Satchell

 Bill aimed at West Warwick could be used for distressed areas statewide

-STATE HOUSE – The Senate today approved legislation sponsored by Sen. Adam J. Satchell to encourage redevelopment of distressed neighborhoods, including areas of West Warwick.
+STATE HOUSE – The Senate has approved legislation sponsored by Sen. Adam J. Satchell to encourage redevelopment of distressed neighborhoods, including areas of West Warwick.

-The bill (2019-S 0057) would create “micro-zones” in exceptionally distressed areas and encourage revitalization in those zones through a combination of expedited permitting and tax and fee waivers.
+The bill (2018-S 2068), approved May 3, would create “micro-zones” in exceptionally distressed areas and encourage revitalization in those zones through a combination of expedited permitting and tax and fee waivers.

 Under the proposal, a city or town council would be allowed to designate one or more areas as a micro-zone in which the rehabilitation efforts receive special consideration.